koenderks/jfa/README.md

 ## 1. Installation

-The most recent version of `jfa` can be downloaded from [CRAN](https://cran.r-project.org/package=jfa) by running the following command in R or RStudio:
+The released version of `jfa` can be downloaded from [CRAN](https://cran.r-project.org/package=jfa) by running the following command in R or RStudio:

 ```
 install.packages('jfa')
 ```

-Alternatively, you can download the most recent (development) version from GitHub using:
+Alternatively, you can download the development version from GitHub using:

 ```
 devtools::install.github('koenderks/jfa')